What are the actual numbers? How many bear attacks happen per year? And should you be worried?

 - The eight fatal attacks caused ten deaths, making 34.5% of all US bear attack deaths.

-- According to bear attack statistics, North America had its highest fatality rate in 2005 with a staggering six incidents.
+- According to bear attack statistics, North America had one of its highest fatality rates in 2021 with a staggering six incidents.

 6. Since 1986, There Haven’t Been Any Fatal Black Bear Attacks in California